Two-dimensional critical Ising model

 The two-dimensional critical Ising model is the critical limit of the Ising model in two dimensions.
 It is a two-dimensional conformal field theory whose symmetry algebra is the Virasoro algebra with the central charge $c=\tfrac12$.

 Correlation functions of the spin and energy operators are described by the $(4, 3)$ minimal model.
-While the minimal model has been exactly solved, see also, e.g., the article on Ising critical exponents, the solution does not cover other observables such as connectivities of clusters.
+While the minimal model has been exactly solved (see Ising critical exponents), the solution does not cover other observables such as connectivities of clusters.

 The minimal model

 Space of states and conformal dimensions

 The Kac table of the $(4, 3)$ minimal model is:

 This means that the space of states is generated by three primary states, which correspond to three primary fields or operators: